-Recent changes in macroeconomic conditions such as high inflation, high interest rates and potential recessionary environments, geopolitical factors, such as the current conflicts between Russia and Ukraine and in the Middle East, and global health crises, such as the recent resurgence of the COVID-19 pandemic, can cause uncertainty in our business.
-We continue to see customer scrutiny of and elongated approval processes for transactions, particularly larger deals, as customers continue to scrutinize purchasing decisions and are requiring multiple approvals for large expenditures in response to the uncertain economic environment.
-These macroeconomic conditions may impact the future demand for subscriptions of our cloud platform.
+Recent changes in macroeconomic conditions such as high inflation and potential recessionary environments can cause uncertainty in our business.
+For the fiscal 2023, we experienced growth in total revenue but also saw increased customer scrutiny and a longer approval process for transactions, particularly larger deals, in comparison to the prior fiscal period, as potential new customers are taking longer to make purchasing decisions and requiring additional approvals for large expenditures in response to the challenging economic environment.
+Macroeconomic conditions, including inflation and continued uncertainty regarding the current and future political and economic environment, may impact the future demand for subscriptions of our cloud platform.